 Make sure that the interpreter that you choose if respectful of refugees and understands the importance of sensitivity and confidentiality.
 You may also want to consider how gender and ethnic background could affect the comfort level of refugees.

 Depending on the type of document, a professional or certified translator may be needed.
 You can find a translator in the yellow pages, through a community agency or through the Association of Translators and Interpreters of Ontario.
-For more information on this topic see the How do I get a document translated? article from InMyLanguage.Org.
+For more information on this topic see the How do I get my documents translated? article from Settlement.org.

 A place of worship can be an important source of support for newcomers.
 For example, they can find out where to find food that meets their religious dietary needs, stay connected to their your culture and traditions and develop a social support system.

 You can find a place of worship by:

 - Talking to people in the Syrian community.

 Finding meaningful employment can be difficult for newcomers, especially if they have low language skills.
 Many settlement agencies offer language programs and other specialize in supporting job-seekers who are new to Canada.
 You can find an agency in your community through Settlement.Org’s Services Near Me interactive map.